MingTian99/RSDformer/README.md

 ## Notes

-1. Send email to songtienyu@163.com if you have critical issues to be addressed.
+1. Send e-mail to songtienyu@163.com if you have critical issues to be addressed.
-2. Test results using opencv installed with conda are lower than pypi since they call different JPEG image codecs.
+2. Please note that there exists the slight gap in the final version due to errors caused by different testing devices and environments.
 3. Because the synthetic dataset is not realistic enough, the trained models may not work well on real hazy images.